 All they’ve got now is a wooden model of the original Palace of Westminster and a handful of boards about its history.
 If you’re a London buff like me then it’s quite interesting to see what the palace used to look like before it burnt down, I suppose, but I don’t think many tourists will be writing postcards home about it.
-(I don’t mean to be a smart arse but they’ve actually made quite a sizeable error on it as well – because their circa 1400 model of Westminster Abbey includes the two huge towers at the western end, which weren’t added until the 1720s.)

 A handful of other boards include a few paragraphs about what the Jewel Tower was originally used for (Edward III’s treasure house) and a side room stores a few boxes of silver plates and weights and measures.
 Then you head downstairs to the third and final room which is basically… empty.
 Just a bit more about weights and measures and some stuff about the important documents that were kept inside.
 You don’t actually get to see any of the documents though – just a few facsimiles of them.

 I’m guessing that if you read every single piece of information in the building then it would take you no longer than fifteen minutes.
 It’s a shame, because this place could be so much better than it actually is.
 If you read my blog from a few years ago then you can see what I thought of it back then (I thought it was pretty lousy then too) – but they have managed to perform a miracle and make it even worse!
 All of that history of Parliament is gone.
 The Speaker’s clothes – gone.
 Thirty minutes of my life – gone.